thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/two-d-sensor-module.md

 In current experiments, `TwoDSensorModule` can learn 2D surface models of logo-bearing objects in the [compositionality dataset](../../overview/benchmark-experiments.md#compositional-datasets) across several supporting surfaces, as shown above.

-Surface-transfer experiments also show that models learned on one surface can often recognize the same logo-bearing objects on another surface.
+Surface-transfer experiments also show that models learned on one surface can generalize to the same logo object on another surface, despite distortions introduced by surface geometry.
 The matrix below shows recognition accuracy when models are learned on each surface type and then used for inference on the same or a different supporting surface.

 ![Surface-transfer recognition accuracies for logo-bearing objects.
 Rows show the surface used for learning, columns show the surface used for inference, and each cell reports recognition accuracy for that train-test surface pairing.](../../figures/how-monty-works/surface_transfer_accuracies.png)